thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Router.desc.md

 });
 ```

 We also want to add the views for the puppies index and the puppies new page.
 In the root of the application directory create the following folders: `views/puppies`.
-Inside the puppies directory, create `index.ejs`, `new.ejs`, and `edit.ejs`.
+Inside the puppies directory, create `index.ejs`, `show.ejs`, `new.ejs`, and `edit.ejs`.

 Here is the contents of `index.ejs`: